-Management received a signed Memorandum of Understanding ("hereby referred to as the MOU") between QatarEnergy (formerly Qatar Petroleum), General Tax Authority and Ministry of Finance.
+Management received a signed Memorandum of Understanding ("hereby referred to as the MOU") between QatarEnergy, General Tax Authority and Ministry of Finance.
 The MOU covers the tax reporting and payment implications applicable to the components of certain companies listed on Qatar Exchange.